stock2shop/website/content/articles/automatically-mark-your-shopify-orders-as-fulfilled-once-completed-in-parcelninja.md

 ---
 title: "automatically mark your shopify orders as fulfilled once completed in parcelninja"
-heading: ""
+seoTitle: ""
 titleList: "let s2s mark your shopify orders as fulfilled once completed in parcelninja"
-description: "Stock2Shop has brought the Parcelninja integration full circle by automatically updating order statuses to “Fulfilled” in Shopify."
+seoDescription: "Stock2Shop has brought the Parcelninja integration full circle by automatically updating order statuses to “Fulfilled” in Shopify."
 summary: "Stock2Shop has brought the Parcelninja integration full circle by automatically updating order statuses to “Fulfilled” in Shopify."
 lead: "Stock2Shop has brought the Parcelninja integration full circle by automatically updating order statuses to “Fulfilled” in Shopify, and notifying customers once delivery has taken place."
 image: "/uploads/article-shopify-parcelninja-order-update-fulfillment.jpg"